-Student Languages collects and processes some different information about.
-This includes:
+Depending on what you do on our website, Student Languages collects and processes some information about you.
+This can include:

-• Your name, email address (work/personal), telephone number, gender, general age, general location and type of browser, platform and device you use to access the website.
+• Your name, email address, gender, general age, general location and type of browser, platform and device you use to access the website.

 How Student Languages collects personal data

 Student Languages collects this information in a variety of ways.
-For example, data is collected from email correspondence with you; or through face to face meetings, your linkedin profile or through your company’s website.
+For example, data is collected from email correspondence, face to face meetings, or through google analytics.
 Information can also be gathered by us when you submit a query through our website.